 HEALTHY BEDTIME SNACKS FOR A GREAT NIGHT’S SLEEP

 When your busy day approaches its end the only thing you probably think of is your bed.
 This might not exactly be the case for your little one.
 “Bedtime, I’d rather eat worms!”
-Or how about those famous never-ending “just five more minutes.”
-Time to put a stop to that.
+Or how about those famous never ending “just five more minutes.”

 If you make a bedtime snack part of your nighttime routine, you might be able to end the fuss and fury very quickly.
 Everyone likes something nice to look forward to.
 A bedtime story, a bedtime cuddle and happy thoughts for dreaming should seem to fit the bill.
 But if you add a little bit of yummy food those little eyes might close faster than you’d think.